 What is knowledge?
-What is a document?
-What is a poem, an image, a medium, or a discipline?
-What does it mean to be asking these questions today, as we interface with multiple networks?
-In this reading- and writing-intensive program, we’ll explore real and virtual archives, emphasizing reading and research skills as well as media literacy.
+What is information?
+What is a document, a category, a medium, or a network?
+What does it mean to be asking these questions today, as we interface with multiple archives?
+In this reading- and writing-intensive program we’ll explore real and virtual archives, emphasizing reading and research skills as well as media literacy.
 We’ll be centering many of our activities on the Evergreen Library.

 We’ll critically engage with various library resources while developing research skills that will be valuable for future academic and creative projects.
-As we practice our skills in the use of various knowledge organization systems, we’ll also examine their conceptual underpinnings and social contexts.
-What defines a creative work and what are its boundaries?
-What does it mean for a book, a picture or a building to be ‘about’ something?
-What does a given knowledge structure tell us about its creators’ values, assumptions, and interests?
+As we practice our skills in the use of various knowledge organization systems, including the Dewey and Library of Congress classifications, subject indexes, and keyword-based retrieval, we will also examine their conceptual underpinnings and social contexts.
+What does the structure of a system imply about the organization of the world?
+What values and assumptions does it express?
+Who is the presumed audience?
+What interests do these systems serve?

-We’ll address the question of knowledge beginning with a study of the figure of the philosopher from Plato’s allegory of the cave to Kant and Foucault’s critiques of enlightenment.
-We’ll inflect our understanding of knowledge through concepts such as technical images, utopias, heterotopias, and pornotopias, drawn from media theory, narrative and experimental poetics, and gender and queer theory.
-This trajectory will allow us to situate ourselves personally, ethically, and politically in relation to concepts and manifestations of knowledge, medium, and archive.
+We’ll address the question of knowledge through the Western philosophical tradition, and then inflect it through concepts drawn from media theory, didactic and experimental poetics, and gender and queer theory.
+This trajectory will allow us to situate ourselves in relation to concepts and manifestations of knowledge, medium, and archive.

-This program will be repeated in spring quarter.
-Students who take this program in winter should not register for the spring quarter repeat.
+This program will be repeated in winter and spring quarters.
+Students who take this program in fall should not register for the winter or spring quarter repeat.

 Fields of Studygender and women's studies media studies philosophy